nightingaleproject/vrdr-dotnet/README.md

 - You can also use .NET Core 2.1, see VRDR.CLI section below for instructions
 ### Library Usage
 - The VRDR or VRDR.Messaging libraries target .NET Standard 2.0
-- To check whether your .NET version supports a release, refer to (this)[https://docs.microsoft.com/en-us/dotnet/standard/net-standard#net-implementation-support] .NET matrix.
-First, note whether you are using .NET Core or .NET Framework - see (here)[https://docs.microsoft.com/en-us/archive/msdn-magazine/2017/september/net-standard-demystifying-net-core-and-net-standard] for distinctions between the .NET implementation option.
-Once you’ve determined your .NET implementation type and version, for example you are using .NET Framework 4.6.1, refer to the matrix to verify whether your .NET implementation supports the targeted .NET Standard version.
-By looking at the matrix, you can see the .NET Framework 4.6.1 supports .NET Standard 2.0 so the tool would be supported.
+- To check whether your .NET version supports a release, refer to [the .NET matrix](https://docs.microsoft.com/en-us/dotnet/standard/net-standard#net-implementation-support).
+  - Note whether you are using .NET Core or .NET Framework - see [here](https://docs.microsoft.com/en-us/archive/msdn-magazine/2017/september/net-standard-demystifying-net-core-and-net-standard) for distinctions between the .NET implementation options.
+  - Once you’ve determined your .NET implementation type and version, for example you are using .NET Framework 4.6.1, refer to the matrix to verify whether your .NET implementation supports the targeted .NET Standard version.
+    - Ex.
+If you are using .NET Framework 4.6.1, you can look at the matrix and see the .NET Framework 4.6.1 supports .NET Standard 2.0 so the tool would be supported.

 ## Project Organization